aig-hagen/algorithms_for_acceptable_arguments/README.md

 Implements the problems [EC-CO,EC-PR,EC-ST,ES-PR,ES-ST] and supports the TGF and i23 format for abstract argumentation frameworks.

-Works with an external cryptominisat5 solver.
+Currently works with an external cryptominisat5 solver.
 Can be compiled via
 ```
     make cmsat